Analyzing BuzzFeed (NASDAQ:BZFD) & Intelsat (OTCMKTS:INTEQ)

 BuzzFeed (NASDAQ:BZFD) and Intelsat (OTCMKTS:INTEQ) are both small-cap consumer discretionary companies, but which is the better investment?
-We will compare the two businesses based on the strength of their profitability, risk, institutional ownership, earnings, analyst recommendations, valuation and dividends.
+We will contrast the two businesses based on the strength of their profitability, valuation, dividends, institutional ownership, risk, earnings and analyst recommendations.

+24.4% of Intelsat shares are owned by institutional investors.
+1.8% of Intelsat shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares BuzzFeed and Intelsat’s revenue, earnings per share (EPS) and valuation.
+This table compares BuzzFeed and Intelsat’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue